Communication-Efficient Secure Aggregation in Decentralized Learning: : Secure aggregation for sparsified decentralized learning

 \subsubsection{Privacy guarantees}

+In this section we study the privacy guarantees provided by \sys.
+We strictly consider the privacy of parameter values of local models.
+Consequently, any information leakage from the final aggregated model or leakage caused by sparsification is beyond the scope of this theoretical analysis.
+Empirical leakage of aggregated models and sparsification is evaluated in \Cref{sec:exp:partial_leakage_eval}.

-A parameter is considered private if its exact value cannot be inferred by any other node in the network.
+We consider a parameter private if its exact value cannot be inferred by any other node in the network.
 A node is considered private if all its parameters are private.
+In the remainder of this section, we derive a lower bound on the worst-case privacy of \sys, considering secure aggregation and sparsification.